apache/trafficserver/doc/developer-guide/plugins/remap-plugins.en.rst

 available when the rule is actually matched.
 In particular the plugin arguments will not be available.

-Calls to :func:`TSRemapNewInstance` are serialized.
-All calls to :func:`TSRemapNewInstance` for a given configuration will be called and completed before any calls to :func:`TSRemapDoRemap`.
+Calls to :func:`TSRemapNewInstance` are guaranteed to be serialized.
+All calls to :func:`TSRemapNewInstance` for a given new configuration are guaranteed to be called and completed before any calls to :func:`TSRemapDoRemap`.

 If there is an error then the callback should return :macro:`TS_ERROR` and fill in the :arg:`errbuff` with a C-string describing the error.
 Otherwise the function must return